aaronfay/aaronfay-blog/articles/on-learning-and-development-aka-developer-rot.md

 huge motivator, in fact, I would argue it's the _only real_ motivator.

 ## The time is now
-If you are saying, "those tools look nice, but I don't have the time to learn them..." then you are already suffering from this condition.
+If you are saying, *"those tools look nice, but I don't have the time to learn them..."* then you are already suffering from this condition.
 You will need to adopt and learn the tools as you encounter them, when they promise to solve your problems faster and better.
 And you need to continue to adopt.
 If you can solve a problem well in one language, you can solve it well in any language.
 If you can properly implement a project in one stack, you can implement it in any stack.

-"But I'll have 50 projects in 50 different software stacks..." look at the internet: is it all written in Java?
+*"But I'll have 50 projects in 50 different software stacks..."* Look at the internet: is it all written in Java?
 Can you even tell most of the time?
 Use [good conventions](http://www.12factor.net/) to guide you and then dive in.

 Here are a few suggested exit points...